epfl-ada/ada-2021-project-warriors/README.md

 Such analysis could provide readers with more insights and background on a quote/text to better understand it and its ideology.

 ## Research Questions
-1. Are right wing and left wing politicians that different?
+1. Does this quotes dataset show the differences and contrasts between right wing and left wing politicians ?
 2. How to define a similarity between politicians ?
-Do quotes whose speakers are similar in ideological background or political positioning show similarities in terms of that definition?
+Can we derive such a measure of similarity ?
+3. According to this definition, do speakers with the same positionning show a higher level of similarity ?
-3. Can we design a data driven approach to cluster quotes matching with the ideologic left/right separation ?
+4. Clustering the speakers based on this measure, do these clusters match with the ideologic left/right separation ?
-4. Does the increase in polarisation result in an increase in political violence ?
+5. Through time, how the distance between these cluster evolve ?
-5. How does the politicians speech vary depending on the educational degree?
+6. How does the politicians speech vary depending on the educational degree?

 ## Proposed Datasets
 1. [Quotebank](https://quotebank.dlab.tools).
 This is the dataset from the course that will provide us speaker-attributed quotations.